The Top 10 Anti-Inflammatory Foods for Diabetes

 Recipe pictured above: Grilled Salmon with Tomatoes & Basil

-There are only so many salads you can make with leafy greens which is why you might consider purchasing baby spinach instead.
+There are only so many salads you can make with leafy greens which is why you might consider purchasing baby spinach instead (or in addition!).
 The tender leaves are ideal to toss as a salad, but they can also be stirred into hot stews, soups, entrees, and cooked whole-grains.
 Loading up on non-starchy vegetables, like leafy greens, is also a good way to add more food to your plate without adding many calories or carbs.
-A two-cup serving also provides almost half of an adult's daily needs for Vitamin C and beta-carotene which are two antioxidants that play key roles in reducing inflammation.
+A two-cup serving also provides almost half of an adult's daily needs for vitamin C and beta-carotene which are two antioxidants that play key roles in reducing inflammation.

 Carolyn Williams, PhD, RD, is author to the new cookbook, Meals That Heal: 100+ Everyday Anti-Inflammatory Recipes in 30 Minutes or Less, and a culinary nutrition expert known for ability to simplify food and nutrition information.
 She received a 2017 James Beard Journalism award.
 You can follow her on Instagram @realfoodreallife_rd or on carolynwilliamsrd.com.